Ga naar Nederlandstalige versie

 WORTH A VISIT?

 Despite its rather low number of rides, I’d definitely recommend to pay a visit to this park.
 Disney’s Animal Kingdom is much more than a zoo, that’s for sure.
 The park is very impressive when it comes to theming and atmosphere.
 On top of that, Animal Kingdom is home to several cool attractions, shows and wildlife exhibits.
 However, I still don’t consider it as a full-day destination.
 Pandora was a big step forward, but I’d really like to see another world-class ride added to Animal Kingdom.
-Future will tell whether my wish will be granted or not.
+Fortunately, the upcoming Tropical Americas section will include dark rides based on Indiana Jones and Encanto.
+This new area is exactly what Disney’s Animal Kingdom needs.

 PROS & CONS